comyar/CZWeatherKit/README.md

     pod "CZWeatherKit"
 ```

 and run `pod install`.
-If you're not using Cocoa Pods, add the `CZWeatherKit` directory to your project (but maybe you should really consider Cocoa Pods).
+If you're not using Cocoa Pods, add the `CZWeatherKit` directory to your project (but you should probably consider using Cocoa Pods).

 ### Requirements